 Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

-In the present blog, I reproduce and summarize all steps required to set up Transport Management Service for SAP Cloud Platform to support a concrete, simple transport scenario.
-In particular, I would like to use this service to transport integration content (for SAP Cloud Platform Integration) from a source to a target tenant.
+In the present blog, I reproduce and summarize all steps required to set up Transport Management Service to support a concrete, simple transport scenario.
+In particular, I would like to use this service to transport integration content (for SAP Cloud Integration) from a source to a target tenant.